Get Involved with Volunteer Beach Cleans

 Volunteer Beach Clean Opportunities

-If you start a local clean-up, you’ll receive free equipment for up to 30 volunteers (along with guidance and public liability insurance).
+Surfers Against Sewage has the ambition to recruit 1 million volunteers to each clean 10 miles of beach (or canals or parks) each year.
+Find a local clean near you, or start one up and get free equipment for up to 30 volunteers (along with guidance and public liability insurance).
 The kit contains gloves, reusable sacks, a first aid kit and hand sanitiser.

-Surfers Against Sewage will send you a land owner notification letter to amend yourself, providing details and arranging rubbish collection disposal.
-Blanket permission has been given by Cornwall Council, so you don’t need to notify them.
+Each clean lasts around 2 hours.
+You will also receive a owner notification letter to amend yourself, providing details and arranging rubbish collection disposal.
+Blanket permission has been given by Cornwall Council, so you don’t need to notify.

 - A washed-up can of Russian bug spray (Suffolk)